LambdaTest/bitrise-step-lambdatest-espresso-app-automate/README.md

 # lambdatest-espresso-app-automate

-This step uploads a provided app apk and test apk to lambdatest.
+This step uploads a provided app apk and test apk to LambdaTest.
 It then will execute the Espresso Tests for the provided apks in LambdaTest app automate.

 ## How to use this Step